wlJiao/BioScatter/README.md

 ## ReaderDataAnalysis

   The folder <ReaderDataAnalysis> consists of the overall signal processing flow in Matlab.
+The required Matlab version is MATLAB R2021b or newer.

   - "main.m" is the main function;